lolivi/EFTD6Limits/README.md

 - Copy "float weightBSM = {..};" in plotterAndTemplateMakerQUAD.c
 - If you used quad_ratio_cuts.py and the histograms have been rebinned, you have to change the variable "rebin" from False to True and paste the array used for the rebinning.
 - Do the same for the linear events with plotterAndTemplateMakerLIN.c
-- If the histograms have been rebinned, you have to change plotterAndTemplateMaker.C to get the rebinned SM shapes.
+- If the histograms have been rebinned, you have to change also plotterAndTemplateMaker.C to get the rebinned SM shapes.
 - Check that everything is okay:
 ```bash
 root -l